aiguohan/aiguohan.github.io/_pages/people.md

 ## Undergraduate Students
 - **Churan He** (Undergrad in Electrical and Computer Engineering, 2018-2021) --> Software Engineer at NVIDIA  <br/>
-  Senior Theis: <a href = "pdf link">Nonalcoholic fatty liver disease diagnosis using convolutional and recurrent neural networks on radiofrequency signal spectrograms </a>
+  Senior Thesis: <a href = "pdf link">Nonalcoholic fatty liver disease diagnosis using convolutional and recurrent neural networks on radiofrequency signal spectrograms </a>
 - **Shi "Mike" Chen** (Undergrad in Electrical and Computer Engineering, 2016-2019) --> MS Student at Stanford  <br/>
-  Senior Theis: <a href = "pdf link">Transfer learning on ultrasound spectrograms of RF signals for diagnosing nonalcoholic fatty liver disease </a>
+  Senior Thesis: <a href = "pdf link">Transfer learning on ultrasound spectrograms of RF signals for diagnosing nonalcoholic fatty liver disease </a>
 <br/>